-Guinness sold Callard & Bowser to Beatrice Foods of Chicago for £4 million in 1982, as part of a drive to focus on its core brewing operation.
-Beatrice owned the Smith Kendon confectionery group of Bridgend in Wales, manufacturer of Altoids Curiously Strong Mints, and it became a subsidiary of Callard & Bowser.
+Guinness sold Callard & Bowser to Beatrice Foods of Chicago for £4 million in 1982 in order to focus on their core brewing operation.

-High business rates and an ageing factory saw the Hayes site closed down in 1983, with the loss of 500 jobs.
-The South Wales site had opened in 1974, but it was thoroughly modernised in 1984, and re-opened by Princess Diana.
+High business rates and an inefficient ageing factory saw the Hayes site closed down with the loss of 500 jobs in 1983.
+Production was transferred to Bridgend, which received heavy investment.

-Callard & Bowser claimed 25 percent of the UK toffee market by 1985.
-Combined sales totalled just under £24 million in 1987.
+Callard & Bowser was growing rapidly by the mid-1980s.
+It was the largest manufacturer of butterscotch in the world and claimed 25 percent of the British toffee market.
 Around half of all production was exported to 65 different countries.

 Sale to United Biscuits

-Beatrice Foods sold Callard & Bowser to United Biscuits for £21.5 million in cash in 1988, in an attempt to reduce debt.
-By this time there were only two manufacturing plants remaining, Halifax and Bridgend.
-The sites employed 240 white collar staff and just over 400 hourly-paid employees.
-The Times commented that United Biscuits had acquired “one of the best-known and most traditional names in confectionery, famed for its butterscotch”.
+Beatrice Foods sold Callard & Bowser to United Biscuits in 1988, in an attempt to reduce debt.
+United Biscuits paid £21.5 million in cash, a price that represented 83 times annual earnings at Callard & Bowser.
+The Halifax and Bridgend sites employed 240 white collar staff and just over 400 hourly-paid employees.
+The Times reported that United Biscuits had acquired “one of the best-known and most traditional names in confectionery, famed for its butterscotch”.

-Callard & Bowser was fully integrated with United Biscuits’s own Terry’s confectionery company to form the Terrys Group.
-The combined group had three percent of the British sugar confectionery market.
-Callard & Bowser claimed 33 percent of the UK toffee market in 1991.
+United Biscuits integrated Callard & Bowser with their own Terry’s confectionery subsidiary, best known for the Chocolate Orange, to form the Terry’s Group.
+The merged business held three percent of the British sugar confectionery market.

 Confectionery production was discontinued at Halifax in 1992.

 Takeover by Kraft